Guide to Automated Patient Access for Radiology

 From insurance verifications to prior authorizations, patient access sets the tone for reimbursement.
 Is your radiology group meeting (and exceeding) your financial goals?

-Download a PDF version to reference later and read more below.
+Download a PDF version of “Guide to Automated Patient Access for Radiology” to reference later and read more below.

 Through our examination of radiology and imaging center patient access workflows, we will provide substantiated improvement solutions that streamline the patient onboarding process from verifying insurance details, prior authorizations, and addressing the recent Clinical Decision Support Mechanism (CDSM) implementation.